St Andrew's Anglican Church

 [Photographs by Howard Baker (1990s)]

-All of the pipework is enclosed in the swell box apart from the lower pipes of the Open Diapason 8ft and the Double Diapason 16ft.
-Two further stops (Geigen Principal 4ft and Oboe 8ft) were added in 1973 by Walter Emerson of Toowoomba, who removed the Open Diapason entirely from the swell box, and extended it to provide the Geigen Principal 4ft.4
+All of the pipework, apart from the lower pipes of the Open Diapason 8ft and the Double 16ft, was originally enclosed in the swell box.
+Two further stops (Geigen Principal 4ft and Oboe 8ft) were added in 1973 by Walter Emerson of Toowoomba, who removed the Open Diapason entirely from the swell box, and extended it to provide the Geigen Principal 4ft.5 The bottom twelve wooden pipes of the Double 16ft are arranged along the sides of the organ, six on each side.

 MANUAL